wtsi-hgi/bsub_jupyter_lab/README.md

 # check that local_libs directory indeeed has `purrr` and `anocva` dirs:
 list.files(local_libs)

-# in future sessions, don't forget to use .libPaths(local_libs) before loading these libraries.
+# in future sessions, don't forget to run .libPaths(local_libs) so that R can load these libraries.
 ```

 #### python libraries